 The diagnostic data adapter for IntelliTrace works by instrumenting a managed process, which must be performed after the tests for the test run are loaded.
 If the process that you want to monitor has already started, no IntelliTrace files will be collected because the process is already running.
 To circumvent this, make sure that the process is stopped before the tests are loaded.
 Then start the process after the tests are loaded or the first test is started.

 The following procedure describes how to configure the IntelliTrace data that you want to collect.
 These steps apply to both the configuration editor in Microsoft Test Manager and Test Settings dialog box in Visual Studio.

 The user account for the test agent that is used to collect IntelliTrace data must be a member of the administrators group.
-For more information, see Install and configure test agents.
+For more information, see Installing and Configuring Test Agents and Test Controllers.